The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Trust your story.
 Write your antihero true to their nature.
 The (most logical) ending will usually present itself.
 Then you have to trust the reader/viewer to understand who they’ve been hanging out with.

 It’s a risk.
-That risk has paid off for the writers brave enough to do the work and let their AH stand on their own, (neither hero, nor villain but shades of both) follow their own path.
+That risk has paid off for the writers brave enough to do the work and let their AH stand on their own, (neither hero, nor villain but shades of both) following their own path.
 It’s just that simple and it’s just that hard.

 I own none of the photos above.
 All are used for educational/instructional purposes as covered by the Fair Use Doctrine.